rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

             }
 ```

-The `Interpreter` class provides two kind of methods, depending on what to interpret:
+The `Interpreter` class provides two categories of methods based on what's being interpreted:

-- The `Command`, `Query`, and `QueryFailable` methods are used to interpret a single instruction.
-Their main purpose is to allow to differentiate the type of instruction, their name reproducing the related type alias.
-Looking at the implementation, they are basically shortcuts to call the `RunAsync` of the given instruction.
+- **Single instruction methods** (`Command`, `Query`, `QueryFailable`): These interpret individual instructions.
+Their primary purpose is type differentiation, with names mirroring their corresponding type aliases.
+They're essentially convenient wrappers that invoke `RunAsync` on the given instruction.
-- The `Workflow` method interprets a whole workflow from the current domain.
-It is defined in two steps:
+- **Workflow method**: Interprets an entire workflow from the current domain, implemented in two steps:
-  1. A recursive inner function that gives the workflow program return value, eventually looping through the program instruction by instruction, running the related asynchronous effect using the given `runEffect` parameter provided by the domain project.
+  1. A recursive inner function returning the workflow program's result, iterating through instructions one by one and executing the associated asynchronous effect via the `runEffect` parameter provided by the domain project
-  2. A returned lambda that runs the given `workflow` to build the related `program` to interpret asynchronously using the `loop` inner function, catching an eventual exception and wrapping it in a `Result.Error` containing the `Bug` case of the `Error` union type – see [bug helper function](https://github.com/rdeneau/shopfoo/blob/main/src/Shopfoo.Domain.Types/Errors.fs#L148).
+  2. A returned lambda that executes the given `workflow` to construct the `program`, which is then interpreted asynchronously using the `loop` inner function.
+Any exceptions are caught and wrapped in a `Result.Error` containing the `Bug` case of the `Error` union type (see [bug helper function](https://github.com/rdeneau/shopfoo/blob/main/src/Shopfoo.Domain.Types/Errors.fs#L148))

 {% hint style="info" %}
-In the *Shopfoo* repository, the actual `Interpreter` includes other elements related to observability, not indicated here for brevity sakes – see [Interpreter.fs#L23](https://github.com/rdeneau/shopfoo/blob/main/src/Shopfoo.Effects/Interpreter.fs#L23).
+The *Shopfoo* repository's `Interpreter` includes additional observability features omitted here for brevity—see [Interpreter.fs#L23](https://github.com/rdeneau/shopfoo/blob/main/src/Shopfoo.Effects/Interpreter.fs#L23).
 {% endhint %}

 ## Conclusion

-The V3 `program` brings the following benefits, compared to the V2:
+The V3 `program` provides significant improvements over V2:

 - **Type Safety**
-  - Effects are strongly typed through interfaces
+  - Effects are strongly typed via interfaces
   - Commands and queries are distinguished at the type level
 - **Flexibility**
-  - Open to any effect implementing `IProgramEffect<'a>`
+  - Supports any effect implementing `IProgramEffect<'a>`
-  - Domain-specific effects can be created in isolation, without modifying core code
+  - Domain-specific effects can be developed in isolation without modifying core code
 - **Simplicity**
-  - Each component has a single responsibility
+  - Single-responsibility components
-  - Type aliases reduce boilerplate
+  - Type aliases minimize boilerplate
-  - Regular top-down declaration order
+  - Conventional top-down declaration order

-It's time to put this mini-library into practice by implementing domain workflows.
-If parts of the V3 `program` still seem confusing, this should help clarify things.
+Applying this framework to domain workflow implementation will further clarify any remaining aspects of the V3 `program`.